Jfortin1/Statistics_for_genomics/2015/Lab4/README.md

     wc -l SRR518875.fastq # Number of reads x 4

-We will create a subset of the data: (1000 first reads):
+For this lab we will work only with a subset of the data (first 1000 reads):

     head -n 4000 SRR518875.fastq > example.fastq

-Let's download the Yeast genome:
+### Alignment using bowtie

+We need the Yeast genome index files from the Bowtie website:

     curl -O ftp://ftp.ccb.jhu.edu/pub/data/bowtie_indexes/s_cerevisiae.ebwt.zip
     unzip s_cerevisiae.ebwt.zip

-### Alignment using bowtie
+We are ready to align the reads with the default parameters of Bowtie:

     module load bowtie
-    bowtie ../yeast_genome/s_cerevisiae example.fastq example.sam
+    bowtie ../s_cerevisiae example.fastq example.sam

 To get rid of columns 5,6,6,8 in the output: